oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

 ## Introduction

-This lab walks you through the steps to organize an image library in OCI Object Storage and upload X-Ray images to the the library.
+This lab walks you through the steps to train custom Image Classification model and to perform basic testing.

-Estimated Time: 20 minutes
+Estimated Time: 30 minutes and minimum 60 minutes for model training (up to 5 additional hours if max. training time is selected).

-### About OCI Object Storage
+### About OCI Vision
-The Oracle Cloud Infrastructure Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.

-The Object Storage service can store an unlimited amount of unstructured data of any content type, including analytic data and rich content, like images and videos.
+OCI Vision is a serverless, cloud native service that provides deep learning-based, prebuilt, and custom computer vision models over REST APIs.
+OCI Vision helps you identify and locate objects, extract text, and identify tables, document types, and key-value pairs from business documents like receipts.

 ### Objectives

 In this lab, you will:

+* Set a staging bucket
 * Create a new vision model
-* Set a staging bucket
 * Test a model

 ### Prerequisites